 - Go Pro: Rio de Janeiro is really popular for surfing, hang-gliding, rock-climbing, hiking and even scuba-diving.
 You want to make sure you can capture all these experiences, and a Go-Pro is definitely the best way to do this!
 Recent models are shock proof and waterproof, so perfect for most adventure activities.
 Take a look at the Go Pro Hero 7 Black!

 - Go Pro Accessories: If you do opt to travel with a Go-Pro, it’s worth investing in a few accessories to get the best use out of it.
 We recommend a strong selfie stick, a spare battery (you don’t even want to think about it!) and some extra mounts.

-- Tripods: Travelling with a tripod isn’t necessary, but depends on how creative you want to be with those Insta pics.
-They are also super useful if you are travelling alone and hate asking a stranger to take 86 photos of you until they get it just right.
+- Tripods: They are super useful if you are travelling alone and hate asking a stranger to take 86 photos of you until they get it just right.
 We have two that we use frequently – a ‘Gorilla Grip’ style small tripod, which wraps around anything you can grab with your own hands (perfect for those creative photos in hard to reach places a normal tripod can’t go), and a standard tripod.
-We like this one too as it allows us to get photos from different heights, and allows us to be snap-happy until it’s spot-on.
-Very important for us!
+Both are super light and compact so no hassle to carry.

 - Power Adaptor: We have lost count of how many times we used to forget this when we went on holiday.
 For this trip, a universal adaptor that works pretty much anywhere was the best option.